hcoz/omics/README.md

 ## Configuration

-You can configure Frontend and Backend URLs with corresponding params on .env files as described below
+You can configure Frontend and Backend URLs with the related env params in the corresponding docker-compose files

 ## Installation & Running